-If you are a visual person then creating a brand moodboard is a great way of getting to the heart of who you are as a brand and a business.
+If you are a visual person then creating a brand business moodboard is a great way of getting to the heart of who you are as a brand and a business.
 They are really fun to create and can help to visualise your business as a whole to give you a sense of direction, personality and authenticity.

 You may have already dived into strategy, marketing plans and the ‘how’ and ‘what’s’ of your business, but creating a brand moodboard is a chance to dig deeper and really look at your purpose, your mission and your ‘why’.
 Perhaps the whole business plan creation didn’t really get you excited, or you’ve felt overwhelmed with creating a marketing strategy.
 Moodboards are much more creative and get you in touch with your creative side, where often insight and clarity about your business can come through.

-If you’re a yoga teacher who specialises in very calming classes then bright orange and loud images wouldn’t be the best choice for your brand.
+If you’re a yoga teacher who specialises in very calming classes then bright orange and loud images and colours wouldn’t be the best choice for your brand.
 However, if you are a yoga teacher who runs yoga raves, and your uniqueness is the boldness you add to yoga, then a bright orange would work better!

-LOOK FOR INSPIRATION EVERYWHERE
+LOOK FOR brand moodboard INSPIRATION EVERYWHERE

 The 80p book I found at Lyme Park charity bookshop that features in my branding!